genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 files, output reports, etc.

-Experiments contain only sequencing assays, but provide additional features for storing experimental details, e.g. attached pdfs with experiment notes.
+Experiments contain only sequencing assays, but provide additional features for storing experimental details, e.g. attached PDF documents with experiment notes.
 When you upload raw reads onto Genestack, they will automatically be imported as one experiment.
 On the experiment page, you can click on "View details" to read the summary of the experiment, get